Liisa Galea: Research and career

-Galea's significant body of work has added to our knowledge of how circulating hormones and life events such as pregnancy and aging impact cognition.
+Galea's body of work has added to our knowledge of how circulating hormones, and life events such as pregnancy and aging, impact cognition.

 Galea moved to the University of British Columbia as an assistant professor in 1997.
 She spent five years at UBC before moving to the University of Toronto as associate professor.
 Galea was appointed associate professor at UBC in 2003, where she was eventually made full professor and director of the graduate programme in neuroscience.
 Her research considers behavioural neuroscience, and the impact of hormones on brain health and function.
 Different to most neuroscientists, Galea studies the female brain.

 In particular, Galea is interested in the neural consequences of stress, the impacts of pregnancy and mothering on memory, as well as the development of preclinical models for postpartum depression.
 She has shown that brain function improves in motherhood, with mothers scoring better in multi-tasking and memory tasks than those who have not given birth.
 Galea has advocated for the proper consideration of women's health in medical research.
 She serves as editor-in-chief of Frontiers in Neuroendocrinology.